apache/incubator-streampark/README.md

 ### 🍻 How to Contribute

 We welcome your suggestions, comments (including criticisms), comments and contributions.
-See 🔗[How to Contribute](https://streampark.apache.org/community/submit_guide/submit_code) and 🔗[Code Submission Guide](https://streampark.apache.org/community/submit_guide/submit_code)
+See [How to Contribute](https://streampark.apache.org/community/submit_guide/submit_code) and [Code Submission Guide](https://streampark.apache.org/community/submit_guide/code_style_and_quality_guide)

 Thank you to all the people who already contributed to StreamPark!